Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Introduction

 Programmable matter consists of homogeneous nano-robots that are able to change the properties of the matter in a programmable fashion, e.g., the shape, the color, or the density \cite{DBLP:journals/ijhsc/ToffoliM93}.
 We are considering the geometric amoebot model \cite{DBLP:series/lncs/DaymudeHRS19,DBLP:conf/wdag/DaymudeRS21,DBLP:conf/spaa/DerakhshandehDGRSS14} where a set of $n$ nano-robots (called \emph{amoebots}) is placed on the triangular grid.
 An amoebot is able to send information to its neighbors, and to move by first expanding into an unoccupied adjacent node, and then contracting into that node.
 Since amoebots and information can only travel node by node, most problems have a natural lower bound of $\Omega(D)$ where $D$ denotes the diameter of the structure.
 Inspired by the \emph{nervous} and \emph{muscular system}, Feldmann et al.~\cite{DBLP:journals/jcb/FeldmannPSD22} proposed the \emph{reconfigurable circuit extension} and the \emph{joint movement extension} with the goal of breaking this lower bound.

 In the reconfigurable circuit extension, the amoebot structure is able to interconnect amoebots by \emph{circuits}.
 Each amoebot can send a primitive signal on circuits it is connected to.
 The signal is received by all amoebots connected to the same circuit.
 Among others, Feldmann et al.~\cite{DBLP:journals/jcb/FeldmannPSD22} solved the leader election problem, compass alignment problem, and chirality agreement problem within $O(\log n)$ rounds w.h.p.\footnote{An event holds with high probability (w.h.p.) if it holds with probability at least $1 - 1/n^c$, where the constant $c$ can be made arbitrarily large.} These problems will be important to coordinate the joint movements.
-Afterwards, Padalkin et al.~\cite{DBLP:conf/dna/PadalkinSW22} explored the structural power of the circuits by considering the spanning tree problem and symmetry detection problem.
-Both problems can be solved within polylogarithmic time w.h.p.
+Afterwards, Padalkin et al.~\cite{DBLP:conf/podc/PadalkinS24,DBLP:journals/nc/PadalkinSW24} proposed polylogarithmic time algorithms to various problems including spanning tree computation, symmetry detection, and shortest path computation.

 In the joint movement extension, the way amoebots move is altered.
 In a nutshell, an expanding amoebot is capable of pushing other amoebots away from it, and a contracting amoebot is capable of pulling other amoebots towards it.
 Feldmann et al.~\cite{DBLP:journals/jcb/FeldmannPSD22} demonstrated the power of joint movements by transforming a line of amoebots into a rhombus within $O(\log n)$ rounds.
 However, they left the details of the extension open.
 The goal of this paper is therefore to formalize and extend the joint movement extension.
-In order to provide a proof of concept for the extension, we consider two fundamental problems of modular robot systems (MRS): shape formation and locomotion.
+In order to provide a proof of concept for the extension, we consider two fundamental problems of modular robot systems (MRS): reconfiguration and locomotion.
 We study these problems from a centralized view to explore the limits of the extension.